GSplit: Scaling Graph Neural Network Training on Large Graphs via Split-Parallelism: Related Work

 \section{Related Work}

-Our work focuses on single-host multi-GPU mini-batch training.
-Distributed mini-batch training is another important area of research for GNN training systems.
-Systems like DistDGL~\cite{distdgl} and AliGraph~\cite{aligraph} use data-parallel mini-batch training to scale to large graphs. $P^3$ introduces pipelined push-pull hybrid parallelism for distributed mini-batch training~\cite{gandhi2021p3}.
-Marius++ runs data-parallel GNN training on large graphs using a single GPU and out-of-core approach rather than a distributed system~\cite{waleffe2022marius++}.
-For a survey on distributed GNN training, we refer the reader to~\cite{shao2022distributed}
+\textbf{Mini-batch training systems} DistDGL~\citep{distdgl} and AliGraph~\citep{aligraph} use data-parallel mini-batch training to scale to large graphs.
+ByteGNN optimizes distributed sampling for CPU-based data-parallel training~\citep{bytegnn}.
+Another research direction is taken by Marius++, which runs data-parallel GNN training on large graphs using a single GPU and an out-of-core approach rather than a distributed system~\citep{waleffe2022marius++}.
+Pipelining multiple batches is another orthogonal technique to increase resource utilization and reduce training time~\citep{UVA-GNN-load,dsp,kaler2022acceleratingtraininginferencegraph}.

-Many systems focus on full-graph GNN training, which is a different problem than mini-batch training as discussed in Sections~\ref{sec:intro} and~\ref{sec:scheduling}.
-Other notable but less directly related work in full-graph training includes Dorylus~\cite{thorpe2021dorylus}, which uses serverless functions, DGCL~\cite{cai2021dgcl}, which optimizes communication in distributed training, and FlexGraph, which support aggregation from indirect neighbors~\cite{flexgraph}.
-NeutronStar is a distributed full-graph training system that uses standard full-graph training for some target vertices and fetches the k-hop neighborhood similar to data parallelism for others~\cite{neutronstar}.